Virtual assistant

 Devices can then be connected to the RUT241's LAN port via an Ethernet cable.

-This configuration is ideal when Wi-Fi is available in a technical room or parking lot, avoiding the use of 4G.
+This configuration is ideal when Wi-Fi is available in a technical room or parking lot, thus avoiding the use of 4G.

 NETWORK>WIRELESS>SCAN.
-Select the Wi-Fi network and clickJOIN NETWORK- Enter the Wi-Fi network password under WPA Passphrase.
+Select the Wifi network and clickJOIN NETWORK- Enter the Wi-Fi network password under WPA Passphrase.
 Choose a name and create

 wan

-Use the main router's DHCP server so that devices connected to the RUT241 obtain an IP address from the main router in the 192.168.1.x range, rather than 192.168.2.x.
+Use the main router's DHCP server so that devices connected to the RUT241 obtain an IP address from the main router in the 192.168.1.x range, instead of 192.168.2.x.

 - Install the "Relay configuration" package.

-- To reconnect to the RUT241 configuration interface, change the network settings of your computer's Ethernet interface to a static IP.
+- To reconnect to the RUT241 configuration interface, change the Ethernet interface network settings on your computer to a static IP.
 Assign it an IP address such as 192.168.2.10 and a router/gateway of 192.168.2.1.
-Access 192.168.2.1 in your web browser.
+Connect to the address 192.168.2.1 in your web browser.

-Configuring MQTT Gateway
+Configure MQTT Gateway

 Update the firmware with version RUT2_R_00.07.02.7_WEBUI.bin.